jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-Numpy-blue)
 ![](https://img.shields.io/badge/-DeepLearning-lightgrey)

 This project involves link prediction between nodes of an undirected graph, where the nodes denote Yelp users and the links denote friendships between users.
-An ensemble of first-order and second-order random walk models were used to achieve an AUC-ROC score of 93.9% on the validation set, which outperforms the baseline given by our instructor.
-Additionally, our final model's AUC-ROC score ranked the highest in the class, outperforming all other teams.
+An ensemble of first-order and second-order random walk models were used to achieve an AUC-ROC score of 93.9% on the validation set, which outperformed all other teams in our class.

 <img src="images/4332-2.png"/>